sheetijak/OER-The_Collective/finding.md

 * OpenStax College, which has an impressive collection of OER textbooks for a variety of introductory classes: <http://openstaxcollege.org>

-*Lumen Learning, which links to OER frameworks, which represent entire classes: <http://www.lumenlearning.com/courses>
+*[Lumen Learning] (http://www.lumenlearning.com/courses) links to OER frameworks, which represent entire classes.

 Google can also find Creative Commons materials.
 Simply do a Google search on your topic, go to advanced search, and narrow the results by usage rights.
 Free to share, use, or modify is probably the best place to start: